lucified/minard-backend/docs/architecture.md

 The main service of Minard's backend is `charles`.
 Charles is written in TypeScript 2 and runs a [Hapi.js](http://hapijs.com)-based Node server.

-Charles has been divided to modules, which correspond to "components" in the C4 model.
+Charles has been divided into modules, which correspond to "components" in the C4 model.

 Below are module diagrams for the main modules within charles.